Commemorating OBSSR: A History in Milestones

 June, 2023

-Dr. Wendy B. Smith is the Associate Director for the Office of Behavioral and Social Sciences Research (OBSSR) at the National Institutes of Health and served as interim Acting Director from June to July 2023.
-Dr. Smith joined OBSSR in 2013 and has held several senior leadership positions including Senior Scientific Advisor for Research Development and Outreach, Acting Deputy Director, interim Acting Director, and her current role as Associate Director since 2016.
-She joined OBSSR from the Office of Science Policy, Office of the NIH Director where she served as the Director for Clinical and Translational Research Partnerships.
-Prior to her roles within the Office of the NIH Director, she served as the inaugural Deputy Director of the National Cancer Institute’s Office of Cancer Complementary and Alternative Medicine, where she also created and directed the Research Development and Support Program.
+Wendy Smith is named Interim Acting Director.
+Dr. Smith joined OBSSR in 2013 from the Office of Science Policy, where she served as the Director for Clinical and Translational Research Partnerships, and has held several senior leadership positions in OBSSR.
+She also has served as the inaugural Deputy Director of the National Cancer Institute’s Office of Cancer Complementary and Alternative Medicine, where she created and directed the Research Development and Support Program.
 Dr. Smith is a founding member of the NIH Pain Consortium, and her publications include research on pain memory, psychophysics of pain perception, psychological aspects of pain, complementary and alternative medicine, and research methodologies.

-• Dr. Jane M. Simoni Appointed OBSSR Director and NIH Associate Director for Behavioral and Social Sciences Research (2023)
+• Dr. Jane M. Simoni Appointed OBSSR Director and NIH Associate Director for Behavioral and Social Sciences Research (2023–present)

-Dr. Jane M. Simoni Appointed OBSSR Director and NIH Associate Director for Behavioral and Social Sciences Research (2023)
+Dr. Jane M. Simoni Appointed OBSSR Director and NIH Associate Director for Behavioral and Social Sciences Research (2023–present)

 July, 2023

-Jane M. Simoni, Ph.D., is the NIH Associate Director for Behavioral and Social Sciences Research and Director of the NIH Office of Behavioral and Social Sciences Research at the National Institutes of Health.
-Dr. Simoni earned her B.A. at Princeton University and her Ph.D. at the University of California, Los Angeles.
+Jane M. Simoni, Ph.D., becomes the NIH Associate Director for Behavioral and Social Sciences Research and Director of the NIH Office of Behavioral and Social Sciences Research.
+Dr. Simoni earned her bachelor’s degree at Princeton University and her Ph.D. at the University of California, Los Angeles.
 She also completed postdoctoral fellowships at the University of Southern California and Columbia University.